Remote Work Glossary

 Improved compliance

 Maintaining compliance is a top concern for many global executives.
-It’s a common (and sometimes costly) topic clouded in confusion thanks to rules that often change for every country, state, or region.
+However, it’s commonly clouded in confusion due to constantly evolving regulations for each country, state, and region.

 Oftentimes, compliance issues stem from managing too many payroll providers and separate processes.
 Through research conducted by Forrester in 2024, we discovered that organizations are using an average of six different tools to manage payroll, and 50% of teams are using a combination of internal and external management.